Digital Methods Specialist

-Martin has a role in IT Services, where he is Senior Research Support Officer, running the Oxford Text Archive and the British National Corpus, and working with The Oxford Research Centre in the Humanities (TORCH).
-He is also a member of the Faculty of Linguistics, Philology and Phonetics, and teaches a research methods for the English faculty.
-Martin has previously worked as a researcher in linguistics at the Universities of Birmingham and Lancaster, and the Institut für Deutsche Sprache in Germany, and as a lecturer at Goldsmiths, London, and at the University of Lodz in Poland.
+Martin has a role in IT Services, where he is Senior Research Support Officer, running the Oxford Text Archive and the British National Corpus, and is working with the Bodleian Libraries to ensure a sustainable future for this digital archive as it enters its fifth decade.
+Martin founded the Digital Humanities at Oxford initiative and has worked with the Oxford Research Centre in the Humanities (TORCH).
+He is also a member of the Faculty of Linguistics, Philology and Phonetics, and teaches a research methods courses in corpus linguistics.
+Martin has previously worked as a researcher in linguistics at the Universities of Birmingham and Lancaster, and the Institut für Deutsche Sprache in Germany, and as a lecturer at Goldsmiths, London, and at the University of Łódź in Poland.
 His main research interest is in studying the language of literary and non-literary texts using electronic tools and methods.

 - M Wynne, 'Interdisciplinary relationships' in: Worlock Pope, Caty (ed.), The Bootcamp Discourse and Beyond.
 Special Issue of International Journal of Corpus Linguistics 15:3 (2010) .
 2010. ca. (pp. 425–427)